The building in the Ormskirk campus will be used by students to work through policing and law exercises in a realistic domestic setting.

 Dr John Cater, Vice-Chancellor of Edge Hill University said: “This new teaching and learning space provides a fantastic opportunity for our students to learn some of the key skills required by those wanting to enter careers in criminal justice and law enforcement in a safe and secure environment.
 The assistance and support we’ve received from senior police officers from across the North West demonstrates the importance of the facility, and their input has ensured our students will receive the best possible learning experiences to help them enter their chosen careers.”

-In addition to the new Police Training and Simulation Facility, students studying in the Department of Law and Criminology are also benefiting from the newly-developed £6m Law and Psychology building, which provides contemporary teaching and learning facilities.
+In addition to the new Police Training and Simulation Facility, students studying in the School of Law, Criminology and Policing are also benefiting from the newly-developed £6m Law and Psychology building, which provides contemporary teaching and learning facilities.

-Learn more about studying in the Department of Law and Criminology.
+Learn more about studying in the School of Law, Criminology and Policing.

 June 7, 2022